If you want to see diversely rich animals from a unique perspective, a hot air balloon safari is what you need.

 It’s pre-dawn and your safari guide is driving you right towards the flames.
-You watch as the fire erupts in the distance, spurting like dragon breath for a moment then disappearing.
+You watch as the fire erupts in the distance, spurting like dragon breath for a moment and then disappearing.
 But you know this is neither wildfire nor some fire-belching beast.
 No, you’re fully aware of what this is:

 It’s a hot air balloon inflating!